PhoenixFury0000/pastebin/readme.md

 # Note
 ```
-   You can also change token in
+   You can also change key in
-   hastebin/makeSession.js
+   Functions/makeSession.js
-   if u want, get it on hastebin web
+   if u want, get it on pastebin web
 ```

 ## Features